-The Paris Agreement is an international agreement to combat climate change.
-The agreement was reached at the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change in December 2015 and came into force on November 4, 2016.
+The Paris Agreement is an international agreement aiming to reduce climate change's effects.
+The agreement was established in 2015 at the Conference of the Parties hosted by the United Nations Framework Convention on Climate Change (UNFCCC) and came into force on November 4, 2016.

 1. Have a maximum temperature increase of 1.5°C above pre-industrial levels.

-There is no one-size-fits-all answer to this question, as a company's approach to setting science-based targets will vary depending on the sector in which it operates, its size, and its specific circumstances.
-However, companies will generally need to undertake a comprehensive emissions inventory and baseline year analysis, set reduction goals that align with the latest climate science, and develop a plan to achieve those goals.
+There is no straightforward answer to this question.
+Every company's approach to setting and achieving SBT will vary depending on its sector, size, and goals.
+However, companies will generally need to undertake a comprehensive and accurate emissions inventory for a baseline year analysis, set reduction goals that align with the latest climate science, and develop a plan to achieve those goals.
 Many companies are also working with the Science Based Targets Initiative (SBTI) to ensure their targets align with the latest climate science.
-Some methods include reducing the waste produced, reducing pollution, increasing renewable resources and investing in planting trees.
+Standard methods to reduce emissions include reducing the waste produced, reducing pollution, increasing renewable resources and investing in carbon offsetting initiatives.

 The Science Based Targets initiative (SBTi) is a partnership between the Carbon Disclosure Project (CDP), the United Nations Global Compact (UNGC), the World Resources Institute (WRI) and the World Wildlife Fund (WWF).
-The initiative helps companies determine how much they need to reduce their greenhouse gas emissions to achieve their science-based targets.
+The initiative helps companies measure their GHG emissions and the amount they need to reduce emissions to achieve their SBT.

-Science-based targets provide a roadmap for companies and organisations to transition to a low-carbon economy and reduce greenhouse gas emissions to avoid the most harmful impacts of climate change.
+Science-based targets provide a logical and standardised plan for organisations to transition to a low-carbon economy and reduce their GHG emissions to avoid the most harmful impacts of climate change and stay competitive in the changing corporate industry.

 SBT also provide business benefits to organisations:

-A target is science-based if it follows what the most recent climate science believes is required to achieve the goals of the Paris Agreement.
+A target is considered science-based if it aligns with what the most recent science believes is required to achieve the goals set out by the Paris Agreement.
 Organisations can set a target through the following procedure:

 Science-based targets are essential because they provide a framework for businesses and organisations to set goals for reducing greenhouse gas emissions.
 This is important because it helps to ensure that these businesses and organisations are working towards mitigating climate change.